 Macy's finance chief Paula Price to step down in May

-April 7 (Reuters) - Department store chain operator Macy's Inc M.N said on Tuesday that Chief Financial Officer Paula Price would step down from the role on May 31.
+April 7 (Reuters) - Department store chain operator Macy's Inc M.N said on Tuesday Chief Financial Officer Paula Price would step down from the role next month after nearly two years on the job.

-Price, who took charge in July 2018, will remain an adviser through November 2020, the company said in a statement.
+The planned exit comes as Macy's, like other U.S. companies, struggles with the fallout of the coronavirus pandemic that has forced it to furlough almost all of its 130,000 employees and tap its credit-line.

+Price will continue to be a "critical" part of the plan to emerge out of the pandemic, Chief Executive Officer Jeff Gennette said in a statement on Tuesday.

 (Reporting by Aishwarya Venugopal in Bengaluru; Editing by Sriraj Kalluvila)